siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

 Usage :
 ^^^^^^^
-example of the modelisation of a bouncing ball:
+Example of the modelisation of a bouncing ball:
 +++++++++++++++++++++++++++++++++++++++++++++++

 A ball bouncing on the ground may be defined as a linear lagrangian time